devhawala/dodo/readme.md

 components:

 ![example real network to be emulated](network-sample.png)

+The client part of the network features several workstation generations from *8010 Star* and *6085 with XDE* workstations (both could also run *ViewPoint* or *Interlisp*) to a PC running *GlobalView*.
+The server part of the network has the most common XNS backends like the required *Clearinghouse/Authentication Service* (also hosting a *Mail Service*) as well as the usual *File* and *Print Services*.
+Interactive access to "foreign systems" like mainframes or mid-range systems is provided through an *External Communication Server* with its companion *CIU* (*Communication Interface Unit*).

 In a more contemporary environment of emulated Xerox machines, the original Star 8010 workstation could be subtituted by the Darkstar emulator, the Dwarf emulator could replace the PC with GlobalView.